-Here is a list of must reads for every new to Kindergarten teacher!
+Here is a list of must-reads for every new Kindergarten teacher!
 Are you going to be teaching Kindergarten next year for the first time?
 Welcome to the world of Kindergarten.
 No one can even understand all the joy and hard work that goes into teaching Kindergarten until they actually do it.
 It is the HARDEST, most rewarding job that you will love.

 Plan for the Year at a Glance

 Next, I think it is important to create a tentative schedule.
 You can look at mine here.
 Now, this schedule isn’t going to be set in stone, but it should give you an idea of each part of your day as well as how much time you will be spending in each part of the day.
-I recommend getting a tentative schedule from your co workers to start with before you set up your room.
+I recommend getting a tentative schedule from your co-workers to start with before you set up your room.
 Why?
-I want you to wrap your brain around math time and where you will want to store you math materials.
-Also think about reading time and where a good location for a class library needs to be.
+I want you to wrap your brain around math time and where you will want to store your math materials.
+Also, think about reading time and where a good location for a class library needs to be.

 Why Do I Daily I